ajaquith/securitymetrics-aws/readme.md

 After initial provisioning is done, Vagrant runs the Ansible playbook `playbook.yml` to configure the host (see the [Configuration](#Configuration) section below).

-## Staging host
+## Production environments

+The Terraform configuration file `securitymetrics.tf` describes how to create production environments in Amazon Web Services.
+The Terraform execution plan will create a designated environment it does not already exist.

-The Ansible script `provision-ec2.yml` provisions an EC2 node in Amazon Web Services.
-The [Alpine Amazon Machine Image (AMI)](https://github.com/mcrute/alpine-ec2-ami/blob/master/releases/README.md) is a current version of Alpine Linux.
+The [Alpine Amazon Machine Images (AMIs)](https://github.com/ajaquith/alpine-ec2-ami) used for EC2 nodes are based on a current version of Alpine Linux.
 Exactly one machine for each fully-qualified domain name is created.
-The AWS Virtual Private cloud the node is placed into is configurable and is assumed to already exist; the VPC is _not_ provisioned by Ansible.
-An Elastic IP is created if necessary and assigned to the node, and a matching DNS A record is placed into the securitymetrics.org zone managed by AWS Route 53.
+The AWS Virtual Private cloud the node is placed into is configurable and is assumed to already exist; the VPC is _not_ provisioned by Terraform.
+An Elastic IP is created if necessary and assigned to Internet-facing nodes, and matching DNS A records are placed into the top-level DNS zone (_eg,_ securitymetrics.org) managed by AWS Route 53.

-In order to provision in AWS, The `provision-ec2.yml` playbook uses the `local` connection type on `localhost`.
-The playbook itself is very thin; its only function is to execute the role `amazon`.
-Before this role runs, the playbook loads AWS parameters from `host_vars/staging.yml`.
-These parameters include the AWS access key, secret key, VPC ID and VPC subnet ID, Amazon Machine Image (AMI) ID, instance type (`t2.small`, etc), path to the SSH key used to access the host, and minimum disk space needed on the node.
-The access key and secret key and decrypted at runtime using Ansible Vault.

-The playbook ensures that exactly one EC2 host with the name `server_name` and environment `ec2_environment` is created, along with an associated security group, Elastic IP and DNS record.
+The Terraform plan ensures that exactly one EC2 host with the name `server_name` and environment `ec2_environment` is created, along with an associated security group, Elastic IP and DNS record.
 The AWS `Name` and `Environment` tags uniquely identify the single instance of EC2 node, security group, Elastic IP address, DNS A record and DNS MX record.

-The playbook includes a single role `amazon`.
-This role runs the tasks in the `roles/amazon/tasks.main.yml` file, and:
+It is executed in the project root directory, with the environment variables passed as a parameter:

+        terraform apply -var-file=_environment_.tfvars

+...where the `.tfvars` files supply variables specific to each environment.

+The Terraform plan:

 1. Uploads the SSH key `ec2_ssh_key` to EC2.
 These keys reside outside the project, in the developer's home directory.

-2. Looks up all EC2 nodes and EC2 Elastic IPs whose `Name` and `Environment` tags values equal the hostname `server_name` and environment `ec2_environment` (the default is "testing").

-3. Creates an EC2 security group named `server_name` in the VPC `aws_vpc_id`, if it does not already exist.
-The security group opens ports 22 (SSH), 587 (SMTP), 80 (HTTP), and 443 (HTTPS); any source IP address may connect.
-It also sets the `Name`  and `Environment` tags to `server_name` and `ec2_environment`, respectively.
+2. Creates an Elastic File System (EFS) and mount-point, in the subnet `aws_vpc_subnet_id`, using the creation token _`environment`_`-nfs` to ensure only one is created.
+It attaches an AWS security group named _`environment`_`-nfs` that allows inbound NFS traffic (port 2049) from any IP address in the private VPC subnet, and allows all outbound traffic to any IP address in the private VPC subnet.
+The EFS resource and secuity group are both tagged with the Name _`environment`_`-nfs` and Environment _`environment`_.

+3. Creates an AWS security group, in the subnet `aws_vpc_subnet_id`, for each port opened to the Internet: 22 (SSH), 25 (SMTP), and 80/443 (HTTP/HTTPS).
+The groups are named _`environment`_`-ssh`, _`environment`_`-smtp`, and _`environment`_`-https` respectively.
+HTTP and HTTPS are combined in the same security group.
+Each security group allows traffic to or from any IP address.
+Each group is tagged with Environment _`environment`_.

-4. Creates an EC2 node named `server_name` in the VPC subnet `aws_vpc_subnet_id`, using the AMI `ec2_instance_ami` as the source.
-This AMI is a [current version of Alpine Linux](https://github.com/mcrute/alpine-ec2-ami/blob/master/releases/README.md).
+4. Creates an EC2 node named `server_name`, in the VPC subnet `aws_vpc_subnet_id`, using the AMI `ec2_instance_ami` as the source.
+This AMI is a [current version of Alpine Linux](https://github.com/ajaquith/alpine-ec2-ami).
 The playbook does _not_ assign a public IP address, but enables monitoring, and sets the `Name`  and `Environment` tags to `server_name` and `ec2_environment`, respectively.
+It assigns the IAM instance profile role `ec2_iam_role`.

-5. Creates an EC2 Elastic IP, if it does not already exist.

-6. Looks up the EC2 node's root volume ID, device type and size, setting the `Name`  and `Environment` tags to `server_name` and `ec2_environment`, respectively.
+5. Creates an EC2 Elastic IP, if it does not already exist, setting the `Name`  and `Environment` tags to `server_name` and `ec2_environment`, respectively.

-7. Associates the EC2 Elastic IP with the EC2 node.
+6. Associates the EC2 Elastic IP with the EC2 node.

-8. Registers a DNS `A` record with Amazon Route 53 in the `server_domain` hosted DNS zone, with the record's name set to `server_name` and the value set to the Elastic IP address.
+7. Registers a DNS `A` record with Amazon Route 53 in the `server_domain` hosted DNS zone, with the record's name set to `server_name` and the value set to the Elastic IP address.

-9. Resizes the EC2's boot volume to `ec2_volume_size_target` (default: 5 GB), if the current size is smaller.
-The playbook does this by detaching the boot volume and taking a temporary snapshot of it; creating a new volume in the correct size using the snapshot as its source; attaching the new volume in place of the old one; and then, booting the EC2 node.
-It deletes the temporary snapshot and old volume once these tasks have completed.

-After initial provisioning in Amazon is completed, the host may be configured with the main playbook (see the next section).
+After Terraform creates the EC2 node, the Ansible playbook `playbook_ec2.yml` configures it (see the next section).
+Integration with Ansible is achieved as follows.
+The Terraform configuration declares a `local-exec` provisioner that runs the `ansible-playbook` command to execute a playbook (default: `playbook_ec2.yml`).

+As part of the command options, Terraforms specifies a dynamic inventory file (default: `hosts_ec2.yml`) that retrieves metadata about all EC2 instances from AWS, using the AWS `Environment` tag to group hosts.
+For example, if an EC2 instance has the Environment tag `staging`, it is grouped in Ansible into the `staging` group.

+To narrow down the instances to configure, the variable `ec2_environment` is passed from Terraform to indicate the environment that contains the EC2 instances.
+When the Ansible playbook runs, its `hosts` scope is constrained to the `ec2_environment` group.

 ## Production host